 Pay tuition and fees by the Payment Deadline for that semester.
 Paying attention to these deadlines ensures that you are not dropped for non-payment.
 You are responsible for all payments, regardless of forthcoming financial aid or scholarships.

 These can be arranged online through your Coyote Connect student portal by clicking the Student Finance tab.
 Payments in full can also be made at your local WC Educational Center (cash, check, credit card) or by calling the WC Business office (credit/debit card only) at 817-598-6265.

-- DUAL CREDIT ONLY: If you would like to be considered for a need-based Dual Enrollment Grant (DEG), please fill out the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA).
+- DUAL CREDIT ONLY: If you would like to be considered for a need-based Dual Enrollment Grant (DEG), please fill out the Free Application for Federal Student Aid (FAFSA) or Texas Application for State Financial Aid (TASFA, available through the financial aid office).
 Eligible students may be awarded up to 6 hours of in-district tuition each fall and spring semester to cover tuition costs for dual credit classes.
 The grant does not cover lab fees or textbooks.

 - Please note that these accommodations may not be the same accommodations afforded to you under the IDEA (Individuals with Disabilities Education Act) laws that are used at the high school level.

 - For more information, please review the High School vs. College brochure.

 - You may obtain documents for accommodations from the WC Accommodations and Disabilities office or from your high school counselor.

 - You may fill out the dual credit accommodation formsand return to email@example.com with appropriate documentation.